R-HTA-in-LMICs/Advanced-Tutorial-2022/README.md

 ## Citations

-This tutorial is based on open-source R code frameworks for HTA:
+This tutorial is based on several open-source R coding frameworks for HTA:

 > Alarid-Escudero F, Krijkamp EM, Enns EA, Yang A, Hunink MGM, Pechlivanoglou P, Jalal H. A Tutorial on Time-Dependent Cohort State-Transition Models in R using a Cost-Effectiveness Analysis Example (<https://arxiv.org/abs/2108.13552>). arXiv:2108.13552v2.
 2022:1-37.